wecodemore/wpstarter/docs/03-WordPress-Integration.md

 #### WP_ENV

-`WP_ENV` is the main WP Starter specific environment variables and it determines the current application environment ,for example "production", "staging", and so on.
+`WP_ENV` is the main WP Starter specific environment variable and it determines the current application environment, for example "production", "staging", and so on.

-WP Starter has extended support for three specific values of this variable: "development", "staging", and "production" (more on this below), but there's no limitations on what this variable can contain.
+WP Starter has extended support for three specific values of this variable: "development", "staging", and "production" (more on this below), but there's no limitations on what it can contain.

 For backward compatibility reasons, instead of `WP_ENV` it is possible to use `WORDPRESS_ENV` with same result.